Struct indexmap::set::IndexSet

 Remove the value from the set, and return true if it was present.

-NOTE: This is equivalent to .swap_remove(value), if you want to preserve the order of the values in the set, use .shift_remove(value).
+NOTE: This is equivalent to .swap_remove(value), replacing this value’s position with the last element, and it is deprecated in favor of calling that explicitly.
+If you need to preserve the relative order of the values in the set, use .shift_remove(value) instead.

 source